That calculated dollar amount results from a 236.2% acceleration from $9.5 billion five years earlier in 2020.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Libya has highly positive net exports in the international trade of crude oil and petroleum gases.
+Historically, Libya generates highly positive net exports in the international trade of crude oil and petroleum gases.
 In turn, these cashflows indicate Libya’s strong competitive advantages under the mineral fuels including oil product category.

 Products Causing Libya’s Worst Trade Deficits